Raghuveer-Singh-Git/LBTOWA/README.md

   - The original HDD and CDD futures are based on cumulative values throughout a specific month.
 For example, an average daily temperature of 45°F corresponds to an HDD of 20 (65°F - 45°F).
 If the daily average temperature exceeds 65°F, the HDD for that day is zero.
 A monthly contract is cash settled at the cumulative value of HDDs recorded each day of the month.
   - Consider a month with 31 days, where the average daily temperature is 45°F. The cumulative monthly HDD would be 620 (31 days x 20).
 The futures contract value is determined by multiplying this figure by $20, resulting in a contract value of $12,400 (=$20 x 620) in this example.
 * Direct Index based
-  - Direct futures will simly track the underlying rain or temprature index
+  - Direct futures will simply track the underlying rain or temprature index

 ### Bets
 At the start of each month/period equal amounts of ‘above’ and ‘below’ tokens are created with the total price for 1 ‘above’, and 1 ‘below’ token being $1.01 (1 cent of which is our fee).
 The ‘above’ and ‘below’ tokens are initially priced based on weather forecasts, though the prices change and follow free market/AMM pricing models once trading starts.